Posted by Ben Benumof | Dec 20, 2018 |

 GEO-LAW.COM is new and improved.
 Come inside and take a look!

-Monday night the Sweetwater Authority voted to increase water rates by five percent.
+ABC 10 News: Sweetwater Authority raises water rates by five percent

 Cal Watchdog article, on April 22, 2015, titled, "Court strikes down tiered water pricing in San Juan Capistrano" states that the 4th District Court of Appeal struck down San Juan Capistrano's tiered water fee plan because it violated Prop.
 218's restriction that any fee must be for the cost of ...